 Pulling it All Together: Expressive Lines, Shapes & Forms

-To make this meaningful please Ffirst, read the two posts on Expressive Lines, Shapes, and Forms.
+To make this meaningful, please read the two posts on Expressive Lines, Shapes, and Forms.
 They will establish the "rules" of understanding the energy levels and unconscious visual cues provided by lines, shapes, and forms.

-Remember that you need to understand the rules to break them, something people often refer to as "working outside of the box."
+Remember, you need to understand the rules to break them, which people often call "working outside of the box."
 Let's start by looking at an example that complies (mostly) with the rules.

 Frank Stella